NEW: Amtrak suspends some rail service in the Northeast, South and Mid-Atlantic

 The storm already dumped sleet and snow in Texas and Arkansas, and could bring snow as far north as Pennsylvania and New Jersey later in the week.
 Washington is bracing for nasty weather Wednesday and Thursday.

-When the last storm struck two weeks ago in Georgia, roads were gridlocked almost instantaneously as commuters fled Atlanta en masse.
-Thousands of children across northern Georgia spent the night in schools, and countless motorists endured commutes of more than 20 hours, if they were lucky enough to get home at all.
+When the storm struck January 28, traffic gridlock occurred almost instantaneously as commuters fled Atlanta en masse.
+Thousands of school children across northern Georgia spent the night in schools, and countless motorists endured 20-plus hour commutes, if they were lucky enough to get home at all.

-The forum posted alerts about school closings and the possibility of power outages and tips on how to prepare for the storm.
+The forum posted alerts about school closings and the possibility of power outages, and tips about how to prepare for the storm.

 Says the caption: “The best part about snow is that it keeps my beer extra cold.”